A Synonymous Variational Perspective on the Rate-Distortion-Perception Tradeoff: Tight-Bound Characterization and Jensen-Limit Synonymous RDP Relaxation

+\begin{remark}[Jensen-limit synonymous Rate-distortion-perception tradeoff relaxation] When taking the Jensen-limit relaxation \(\rho\rightarrow0\), the tight logarithmic-moment term reduces to an expected distortion term, and the tight synonymous constraint becomes a tractable distortion-KL divergence form.
+Accordingly, for practical optimization, a synonymous source codec can be trained using the following synonymous rate-distortion-perception loss:

+Here, \(\lambda_d^*\) and \(\lambda_p^*\) are practical tradeoff coefficients for the Jensen-limit relaxed objective, in which $\lambda_d^* = (\lambda + 1) \cdot\lambda_d, \lambda_p^* = \lambda + 1$.
+This relaxed loss can be regarded as an upper-bound surrogate of the strict tight-bound characterization in Theorem~\ref{Theorem_SIC}, which connects the proposed synonymous source coding analysis with the conventional RDP optimization form.
+Concrete visual examples of such learned synonymous reconstructions under different synonymous levels and coding settings have been provided in our prior ICML version~\cite{liang2025synonymous}, where the proposed parametric codec was experimentally implemented and evaluated. \end{remark} }

-From another perspective on the above theorem and its proof, it can be observed that, since the size of the ideal synset $\boldsymbol{\mathcal{X}}$ corresponding to any input signal in practical coding scenarios is not well-defined, the ideal synset $\boldsymbol{\mathcal{X}}$ estimated by the synonymous source codec through optimization of the loss function Eq. \eqref{loss_SIC} is effectively determined by the weighting coefficients within the loss.
+In addition, it can be observed that, since the size of the ideal synset $\boldsymbol{\mathcal{X}}$ corresponding to any input signal in practical coding scenarios is not well-defined, the ideal synset $\boldsymbol{\mathcal{X}}$ estimated by the synonymous source codec through optimization of the loss function Eq. \eqref{loss_SIC} is effectively determined by the weighting coefficients within the loss.
 In other words, the estimated ideal synset is not uniquely defined but is closely linked to the tradeoff mechanism in the optimization objective.
 By treating these weighting coefficients as hyperparameters and varying their values, the model learns different synonymous representations, and the size of the approximated ideal synset $\boldsymbol{\mathcal{X}}$ changes accordingly.
 Therefore, even without knowing the size of the ideal synset, the parameter optimization of the synonymous encoder with respect to the ideal synset remains unaffected.

-In summary, based on the above proofs and discussions, we have provided a complete theoretical derivation of the fundamental limits of signal compression under perceptual optimization from the perspective of synonymous variational inference, thereby verifying \textbf{the theoretical consistency between the optimization of synonymous codecs under the synonymity perspective and perceptual codecs using RDP tradeoff}.
+In summary, based on the above proofs and discussions, { we have provided a theoretical derivation of a tight-bound synonymous source coding rate characterization under perceptual optimization from the perspective of synonymous variational inference,} { and further shown how its Jensen-limit relaxation connects to the practical RDP-style optimization of perceptual codecs}.